trychlos/pwix-modal/README.md

     - `classesFooter`: when specified, classes to be added to the '`.modal-footer`' element

     - `classesHeader`: when specified, classes to be added to the '`.modal-header`' element

+    - `closeByBackdrop`: when specified, whether the dialog should be closed when clicking on the backdrop

+    - `closeByHeader`: when specified, whether the header exhibits a dismiss button

+    - `closeByKeyboard`: when specified, whether the dialog should be closed when hitting Escape

     - `footer`: when specified, the name of the Blaze template to be set as the modal footer